Man accused of sexually violating horses in Vernon has been released from custody

 Horse suspect released

-However, RCMP told Castanet that the man, who has not been named at this point, has been released from custody "pending further investigation."
+RCMP, however, tell Castanet that the man has been released from custody "pending further investigation."

 “One kick from a horse and they could kill you, if they got you just right,” said Van Meenen.
 “Nobody should ever be touching somebody else’s horse, let alone going inside a paddock.
 Not even to mention that this is illegal and disgusting and disturbing.”